poojas4998/scRNA-Analysis/README.md

 find_combined_markers_singletreatment: Runs Find Markers.
 Ensure you define all_combinations as for example
                                       all_combinations <- unique(oIL9R_main$samples)[!unique(oIL9R_main$samples) %in%  c("9R")]
                                       all_combinations <- unique(seurat_object$sample)[!unique(seurat_object$sample) %in%  c("PBS")]
+subset_genes: finds Significant differentially expressed genes, upregulated significant genes and downregulated significant genes and saves them in the folder.
+Also this result is later divided into the samples and saved in the folder.